luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 updates in the link between the domain name and the service's IP address without affecting how users access it.
-So, even if the "house" (server) moves locations (changes its IP), users can still find it using the familiar domain name they've always known. [^ref:cloudflare-what_is_dns]
+So, even if the "house" (server) moves locations (changes its IP), users can still find it using the familiar domain name they've always known.[^cloudflare-what_is_dns]

-The fundamental design goals of the DNS, as outlined in RFC 1034 [^ref:rfc_1034], emphasize consistency and broad utility.
+The fundamental design goals of the DNS, as outlined in RFC 1034[^rfc_1034], emphasize consistency and broad utility.
 The primary aim was to create a consistent naming space for referring to various resources, ensuring that names wouldn't be tied to specific network identifiers, addresses, or routes.
 This design choice allowed names to remain stable even if the underlying network infrastructure changed.

 Furthermore, the architects of DNS intended it to be generally helpful and not limited to a single application.
 As RFC 1034 states, using names to retrieve